 Schools throughout Australia are working with artists to bring aboriginal art into their grounds and display it with maximum effect and appeal as part of their Reconciliation Action Plans.

-Bay Media recommended Heather Kennedy provide artwork at regular canvas size1800X1200mm.
+Bay Media recommended Heather Kennedy provide artwork at regular canvas size of 1800X1200mm.
 We then take the artwork, digitise the image and reformat the works to suit the space provided.
-To effectively digitise the artwork and recreate on a far larger scale we needed to break the artwork down into multiple high resolution images using specialist photographic and lighting equipment then effectively sew the images back together before colour matching and reformatting the image to suit the space, which in this case was over 60sqm in size.
+To effectively digitise the artwork and recreate on a far larger scale, we needed to break the artwork down into multiple high resolution images using specialist photographic and lighting equipment then effectively sew the images back together before colour matching and reformatting the image to suit the space, which in this case was over 60 square metres in size.

 Once the final design had been approved by both artist and the school the banner was UV printed onto a premium quality vinyl with keder on all edges.
 This was secured to the container with aluminium sail tracking.
-For the doors which were in continuous use we used a high tach Self Adhesive vinyl that would not interfere with moving parts and the functioning doors.
+For the doors which were in continuous use we used a high-tack Self Adhesive Vinyl that would not interfere with moving parts and the functioning doors.

 Out team of installers worked to get the installation completed in a timely manner and the results were breathtaking.